- Age of children

 - Education cost inflation

 - This is the percentage that you expect educational costs to increase per year.
-Data provided by The College Board's 'Trends in College Pricing 2017' put tuition, room and board increases at approximately 4.8% per year for the last ten years.
+The annual education inflation is approximately 3.3% .

 - Current amount

 - The total amount you currently have saved for your children's education.

 - The dollar amount you plan to save per month toward your children's education.
 All amounts are assumed to be added to your account at the beginning of the month.